ibm-wearables-sdk-for-mobile/ibm-wearables-swift-sdk/README.md

 It is accompanied by rich documentation and sample code.

 This framework follows the paradigm illustrated in the diagram below:
-The mobile device is applied as a first-line compute power for processing the huge amount of data coming from Wearable devices and turning it into insights on the user's current context and situation.
-You may then trigger the necessary actions or send the insightful information to the cloud for further processing and interoperasbility with other applications.
+The mobile device is applied as a first-line compute power resource for processing the huge amount of data coming from Wearable devices and turning it into insights about the user's current context and situation.
+You may then trigger the necessary actions or send the insightful information to the cloud for further processing and interoperability with other applications.

 ![readmemain-01](https://cloud.githubusercontent.com/assets/13234255/13203271/4ae552c8-d8bd-11e5-97c8-2c0e1204e445.png)